-Commonwealth Medicine (CWM) is pleased to welcome Catherine “Katie” Mick, MSW, MBA, as the new chief of staff under the direction of Executive Vice Chancellor Lisa M. Colombo, DNP, MHA, RN and in collaboration with Deputy Executive Vice Chancellor for Operations Patti Onorato, RN, MS, APN.
+Commonwealth Medicine is pleased to welcome Alda Rego, MPA, as the new managing director of Health Care Finance Solutions, under the direction of Executive Vice Chancellor Lisa M. Colombo, DNP, MHA, RN.

 Commonwealth Medicine hosted the Annual Paving the Way to Health Care Access Conference this June, and its virtual format didn’t deter attendees from 15 states and 60 organizations, representing 27 languages.
 The conference’s speakers, award presentation, and workshops attracted some 200 medical interpreters and managers as well as spoken language and American Sign Language (ASL) interpreters on both days of the event—a testament to the resilience of those gathered for one of the nation’s premier language access conferences.

 The Center on Child Wellbeing and Trauma's executive director Audrey Smolkin and the Massachusetts Office of the Child Advocate Director Maria Mossaides recently talked about the center with Massachusetts State Senator Harriette Chandler on her show "Beacon Hill Chat" on WCCA TV.

 During the last week of March, a group of Commonwealth Medicine pharmacy experts participated in the Academy of Managed Care Pharmacy (AMCP)'s 2022 Conference in Chicago where they shared their research and clinical expertise on a wide range of topics.